 All the PATS+ monitors used in the measurements were calibrated for biomass particles in the lab by Berkeley Air Monitoring Group before they were put to use.
 In order to test the performance of the PATS+ monitors, the ambient PM2.5 was monitored by the PATS+ monitors and the local Environmental Protection Board (EPB) in Quzhou synchronously for one or two days before every experiment period.
 The hourly average data are plotted in Figure S3.
 To further ensure the accuracy of the PATS+ monitors during P3, when we expanded the measurement campaign, the measurement of ambient PM2.5 in the rural villages (where there were no official monitoring stations) was carried out in January 2017, during which time PATS+ monitors were also placed outdoors.
 In each village, PATS+ monitors were placed 2–3m above the ground in the central square of the village, at the outskirts of the village, and at two locations in between (i.e., four locations in each village).
 Filter sampling was carried out by using a BAM 1020 Beta Attenuation Mass Monitor (Met One Instruments, Inc., USA) set at one outdoor location during the outdoor measurement period.
 The Teflon filter in the Met One Instrument was replaced every 23.5 hours and weighed before and after the monitoring.
 The volume was also recorded.
 To weigh the filters, they were first placed in a balance room with a constant temperature and humidity for 24 hours, statically discharged by using a polonium source and then weighed by using an analytical balance with the precision of 1μg.
 Each filter was weighed at least twice to ensure the difference between the two measurements was less than 4μg.
 As Figure S4 shows, the daily average concentration calculated from all PATS+ sampling was consistent with that from the filter sampling.
 The Pearson correlation coefficient of the hourly calibration reached 0.87 and that of the 24h gravimetric calibration reached 0.95, which indicates an acceptable accuracy in the PATS+ data.

 A questionnaire was completed by each study participant.
 It included questions about age, gender, education level, literacy, smoking behavior, whether or not they were the main cook in the household, dwelling characteristics, fuel used, and stove type used.
 In addition, the participants filled in a time-activity pattern diagram indicating the time intervals they were located in each of six different microenvironments (kitchen, living room, bedroom, traffic, other indoor, which included residential, office, etc., and outdoor) during the 24h monitoring period.
+Longer interviews and informal conversations with more than one hundred residents were carried out by other members of the larger research team and they help inform the results reported in this article.